limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 </body></html>
 ```

-With this in mind, I wrote another script to clean up the output from the remote command execution:
+With this in mind, I wrote another script to clean up the output from the remote command execution.

 ```bash
 # cat cmd.sh